tsch1198/Arduino-RS485-AP/README.md

       <img width="20%" src="/images/arduino-icon.svg">
   </p>
   <b><h3> Arduino RS485 </h3></b>
-  <p> Arduino Hosted Website Control for RS485 commands used to Control a RS485 device</a></p>
+  <p> Arduino hosted website control for RS485 commands used to control a RS485 device</a></p>
 </div>
 <br>

 <br>

-**Hey, this is a little project of mine, that i've been working on the past week.
-Its an Arduino script, which sets up an AP and hosts a website with which you can control a RS485 device.**
+**Hey, this is a little project of mine I've been working on for the past week.
+Its an Arduino script that sets up an AP and hosts a website that you can use to control a RS485 device.**

 # Items used
 1. [Arduino MKR 1010 Wifi](https://store.arduino.cc/products/arduino-mkr-wifi-1010)